 The same Harvard researchers that looked at carbohydrate quantity also looked at carbohydrate quality among women trying to conceive.
 They found that women who consumed the highest amount of high GL carbohydrates had a 92% higher risk of ovulatory infertility compared to those who consumed the lowest amount.

 Interestingly, cold breakfast cereals were the worst offender.
 Increasing intake of cold breakfast cereal by one serving a day elevated the risk of ovulatory infertility by 32%.
 Just 1 serving!
-White rice, potatoes (baked, boiled or mashed) and french fries also increased the risk but not as significantly.
+White rice, potatoes (baked, boiled, or mashed), and french fries also increased the risk but not as significantly.

 Eating too many carbohydrates can increase your risk for ovulatory infertility, while eating slightly fewer may help your efforts to conceive.
 Remember, don’t abandon carbohydrates altogether, just consider modifying your intake slightly.

-As far as quality goes, don’t forget that there’s more to the carbohydrate story than simple or complex.
+And as far as quality goes, don’t forget that there’s more to the carbohydrate story than simple or complex.
 Nutrient-dense, low glycemic load carbohydrates are the best for improving your odds of conceiving either naturally or with assisted reproductive therapies.